psb/reason-react-hn-melange/README.md

 - `make watch`: watch for the filesystem and have Melange rebuild on every change
 - `make dev`: serve the JS application with a local HTTP server
+- `make bundle`: bundles the JS into the `dist` folder
-- `make preview`: build the JS and serve the built JS application with a local HTTP server
+- `make preview`: serve the bundled JS application with a local HTTP server

 ## JavaScript output

-Since Melange just compiles source files into JavaScript files, it can be used for projects on any JavaScript platform - not just the browser.

-_This template includes just one `melange.emit` stanza and not the two stanzas from the original template.
-Please refer to the original template to see how to output JS code for the browser and node using two separate stanzas._
+`_build/default/src/output/` is the output directory for the JS.

 `_build/default/src/output/src/Index.js` in the `index.html` is used as the entry point for Vite.